timgates42/envisionjs/README.md

 MinMax will display the extrema of the subsample intervals.
-This is slower than regular interval subsampling but necessary for data that is very non-homogenous.
+This is slower than regular interval subsampling but necessary for data that is very non-homogeneous.

 ##### `subsample (resolution)`
 Subsample data at a regular interval for resolution.

-This is the fastest subsampling and good for monotonic data and fairly homogenous data (not a lot of up and down).
+This is the fastest subsampling and good for monotonic data and fairly homogeneous data (not a lot of up and down).

 ### Class `envision.Interaction`
 _Defines an interaction between components._